csurbhi/csurbhi.github.io/myblog/_posts/2023-12-14-fio-benchmark-random-writes.markdown

 1.  **readwrite**=randwrite
 	  This indicates that FIO will issue random writes.
 The other option could be randrw or randread that says that FIO will issue random reads and writes or random reads respectively.

 2.  **random_distribution**: FIO generates random I/O with a distribution specified by this parameter.
 The values for this can be “zipf”, “zoned”, “pareto”, and “normal”.
 These can parameters can be augmented with a second optional float value.
 It allows one to set base of distribution in non-default place, giving more control over most probable outcome.
-This value is in range [0-1] which maps linearly to range of possible random values.
-Defaults are: 0.3 for pareto, 1.2 for zipf, and 0.5 for normal.
-As an example: If you wanted to use zipf with a theta of 1.2 centered on 1/4 of allowed value range, you would use random_distribution=zipf:1.2:0.25.
+This specified value can be in the range [0-1].
+Defaults are: pareto power of 0.3 for Pareto Distribution, $\theta$  of 1.2 for zipf distribution, and $\sigma$ of 0.5 for Normal Distribution.
+As an example: If you wanted to use zipf with a $\theta$ of 1.2 centered on 1/4 of allowed value range, you would use random_distribution=zipf:1.2:0.25.

-This blog will not talk about the difference between the random distributions, google can provide plenty of resources for that.
-Here, we only look at ways to configure FIO to achieve the distribution of our choice.
+*This blog will not delve into the distinctions between various random distributions, as ample resources on that topic are readily available through Google.
+Instead, our focus here is solely on exploring configurations within FIO that allow us to achieve the desired distribution.*

- FIO comes with a **fio-genzip** tool that shows the random distribution associated with the optional theta// for zipf, pareto and normal random distribution.
+To enhance the configurability of random distributions, FIO includes a tool called 'fio-genzip,' offering insights into the distribution associated with optional theta values for zipf, pareto, and normal random distributions.

 	   $ fio-genzipf -h shows the following:
     	genzipf: test zipf/pareto values for fio input